pauldambra/visitPlannr/README.md

 # Visit Planner for LateRooms interview

-NB Only tested with NodeJS 4.4.5
+NB Only tested with NodeJS 4.4.5 on Mac OS

 # Task